terminalpp/terminalpp/README.md

 Both seem to be more than efficient for daily operations.
 On Windows with bypass, `tpp` is way faster than all others, while on linux `tpp` is definitely one of faster terminals.

 For lack of proper benchmarks, the [`vtebench`](https://github.com/jwilm/vtebench) from `alacritty` was used to test the basic performance.
 The `alt-screen-random-write`, `scrolling` and `scrolling-in-region` benchmarks are used because `tpp` does not support wide unicode characters yet.
 All the benchmarks were created at resolution `320x60` and the terminals rendered the `Iosevka Term` font at comparable sizes.
+The `alt-screen-random-write` benchmark size was 200MB, the two scrolling benchmarks were 20MB each.

 > Take the following numbers with a big grain of salt since the `vtbench` provides extremely artificial benchmarks which only stress raw parser performance under certain conditions and full-screen rendering pauses at capped intervals (60 FPS to my understanding).
 Neither of these characteristics should really affect the day-to-day performance feeling for a terminal.